 Many HBC readers have asked a variety of subjects about our web site.
-As I want to reserve my limited availble time for actually working on the web site.
-I am interested in your questions and will respond to those addressing the substantive topics addressed here.
-I thought I'd answer the more commonly asked questions here.
+As we want to reserve our limited availble time for actually working on the web site, we have only limited time to respond to eMails.
+We are, however, interested in your questions and will try to respond to those addressing the substantive topics addressed here.
+We thought to answer the more commonly asked questions here.

 Where are the images?
 Why don't they show up on most pages?

 Good question.
 The reason is simply money.
 The readership of HBC has reached such a level that our host began making site usage (bandwidth) charges.
 These charges were quite substantial, beyond what HBC could finance without assistance from our readership.
 We ask that you make a small contibution to help support the HBC site.
 Contributors will be provided an access code which will allow all of the images to be seen.

 Why just boys clothes?
 What about the girls?